ahmadao2214/wayt/README.md

 ## State Management

-The app uses React Context for state management, keeping it simple and lightweight:
+The app uses Zustand for state management, providing a simple and lightweight solution:

-- `TaskProvider` - Wraps the app and provides task state
-- `useTaskStore` - Hook to access task operations
+- `useTaskStore` - Hook to access task operations and state
 - Tasks are stored in memory (can be extended with AsyncStorage later)
+- No provider wrapper needed - Zustand handles state globally

 ## Future Enhancements